 Alumni Stadium is Boston College's football stadium.
 The stadium seats 46,000 and is topped with an artificial surface.
 Football, soccer and lacrosse games and the University Commencement exercises are held here.

 Bapst Hall is the university study facility.
 It also holds the University Archives, the Burns Library collection and special library collections.

 Campion Hall is the Lynch School of Education building.
 It houses the Media Center which contains current media educational materials.
 The Audio Visual Department is located on the ground floor.

 Carney Hall contains numerous classrooms, seminar rooms and the Office of Student Involvement.
 Some undergraduate Advancing Studies classes are held in this building.

 Career Center, located in Southwell Hall at 38 Commonwealth Avenue, provides information, resources and counseling to students and alumni to assist in making intelligent career choices.

-Corcoran Commons is a dining facility located on lower campus.
+Corcoran Commons is a dining and functions facility located on lower campus.

 Conte Forum, combines hockey and basketball arenas, houses varsity sport facilities, provides space for lectures, performances, rehearsals of the university's musical and choral groups, and facilities for other social and cultural events.